Carralex/landlab/docs/working_with_landlab.rst

 You will likely be in one of two situations regarding the initial data you want to put on the grid - either you will have some external data source that you want to load in and use as your initial conditions (e.g., a DEM of some basin, or some other real topography), or you want to set up some simple analytical initial condition like a flat surface with noise or an inclined surface.

-In both cases, we advocate a two step process: creating a numpy array of the data, then loading it into the grid as a field.
+When creating an initial condition (i.e. not reading in a DEM), we advocate a two step process: creating a numpy array of the data, then loading it into the grid as a field.
 We can illustrate for both of the above cases:

 >>> mg = RasterModelGrid(10,10,1.) #make a grid
 >>> z = np.zeros(100, dtype=float) #make a flat surface, elev 0